While June 29th remains a holiday in Rome in 2020, the usual celebrations have had to be scaled back because of the coronavirus epidemic.

 The other highlight is a massive firework show the same evening.
 Dubbed the Girandola ('pinwheel'), legend has it that it began during the Renaissance when Michelangelo designed a grand fireworks display lit from the Castel Sant'Angelo, culminating with an enormous fountain of sparks that poured over the round fortress like a giant Catherine wheel.

 The practice became an annual tradition for four centuries, until killjoys in the 1880s decided it was too dangerous.
-It was revived – with better safety standards – in the 2000s and now takes place on the Pincio Terrace overlooking Piazza del Popolo, ensuring the sparks can be seen all over Rome.
+It was revived – with better safety standards – in the 2000s and now usually takes place on the Pincio Terrace overlooking Piazza del Popolo, ensuring the sparks can be seen all over Rome.